cleder/awesome-python-testing/README.md

 ## Retrying Tests

 - [pytest-check](https://github.com/okken/pytest-check) - A pytest plugin that allows multiple failed assertions per test function, so you can see the whole picture of what's going wrong.
+- [pytest-leak-finder](https://github.com/mgaitan/pytest-leak-finder) - You have a test that passes when executed alone but fails when running its suite.
+What's happening?
+My two cents that some previous test keeps the things dirty.
+But which one/s, maybe the previous are a lot, right?
 - [pytest-rerunfailures](https://github.com/pytest-dev/pytest-rerunfailures) - A pytest plugin that re-runs failed tests up to -n times to eliminate flakey failures.
 - [pytest-retry](https://github.com/str0zzapreti/pytest-retry) - A simple plugin for retrying flaky tests in CI environments.